robgonnella/r-lanscan/README.md

 ├── lib/          # Core scanning library (r-lanlib) ├── cli/          # Command-line interface (r-lancli)
-├── term/         # Terminal UI application (r-lanterm) ├── book/         # Documentation and examples
-└── Cargo.toml    # Workspace configuration
+├── term/         # Terminal UI application (r-lanterm) └── Cargo.toml    # Workspace configuration
 ```

 ## Security and Ethics

-⚠️ **Important:** This tool is designed for legitimate network administration and security analysis.
-Always ensure you have proper authorization before scanning networks.
+⚠️ **Important:** This tool is designed for legitimate network administration
+and security analysis.
+Always ensure you have proper authorization before
+scanning networks.

 - Only scan networks you own or have explicit permission to test
 - Be aware that network scanning may trigger security monitoring systems